-- A return statement with an expressionshall not appear in a function whose return type is void.
-The expression, if any, shall not have an opaque type other than void.
-If the return type of the function is not void the type of the expression shall be such that it can be converted to the function return type as if by assignment.
-A return statement without an expression shall only appear in a function whose return type is void. - 2 For a lambda expression or function that has an underspecified return type, all return statements shall provide expressions with a consistent type.
-That is, if any return statement has an expression that is not a void expression, all return statements shall have an expression with the same generic type; otherwise all return expressions shall have no expression or one that is a void expression.
+- A return statement with an expression shall not appear in a function body whose return type is void.
+A return statement without an expression shall only appear in a function body whose return type is void. - For a function body that has an underspecified return type, all return statements shall provide expressions with a consistent type or none at all.
+That is, if any return statement has an expression, all return statements shall have an expression (after Ivalue, array-to-pointer or function-to-pointer conversion) with the same type; otherwise all return expressions shall have no expression.

 - A return statement terminates execution of the current function is associated to the innermost function body in which appears.
 It evaluates the expression, if any, terminates the execution of that function body and returns control to its caller.
-A function; if it has an expression other than a void expression, the value of the expression is returned to the caller as the value of the function call expression.
-A function body may have any number of return statements. - If a return statement with an expression is executed, the value of the expressionis returned For a function that has a specified return type, if the function return type is void, the expression, if any is evaluated as a void expression and control returns to the calleras the value of the function call expression.
-If.
-Otherwise, if the expression has a type different from the return type of the function in which it appears, the value is converted as if by assignment to an object having the return type of the function.249) - For a lambda expression or function that has an underspecified return type, the return type is determined as soon as a return statement is met and is specified as the generic type of that expression, if any, or as void if there is no expression or if no return statement is found. - 6 EXAMPLE In:
+A function; if it has an expression, the value of the expression is returned to the caller as the value of the function call expression.
+A function body may have any number of return statements. - If a return statement with an expression is executed, the value of the expression is returned to the caller as the value of the function call expression.
+If the expression has a type different from the return type of the function in which it appears, the value is converted as if by assignment to an object having the return type of the function.251) - For a lambda or a function that has an underspecified return type, the return type is determined by the lexically first return statement, if any, that is associated to the function body and is specified as the type of that expression, if any, after lvalue, array-to-pointer, function-to-pointer conversion, or as void if there is no expression. - 6 EXAMPLE In: